Clerihan GAA

-Clerihan GAA The current South Tipperary Junior B Hurling Champions!!! is a Gaelic Athletic Association club located in the village of Clerihan, in South County Tipperary, Ireland.
+Clerihan GAA is a Gaelic Athletic Association club located in the village of Clerihan, in South County Tipperary, Ireland.

 Achievements

-Won the South Tipperary under 16 'C' hurling and Minor 'C' football championships in 2011.
-Reached the County final in both but lost both.
-Won the U12 'C' South and County Championships in 2015.
-Won back to back South and County U12 'C' Hurling championships in 2019 & 2020.
+The club won the South Tipperary under 16 'C' hurling and Minor 'C' football championships in 2011.
+They reached the County final in both but lost both.
+They won the U12 'C' South and County Championships in 2015, and won back to back South and County U12 'C' Hurling championships in 2019 & 2020.